 (EN-toe-cort EE CEE)

-Read the Patient Information that comes with ENTOCORT EC before you start taking it and each time you get a refill.
+Read this Patient Information before you start taking ENTOCORT EC and each time you get a refill.
 There may be new information.
-This information does not take the place of talking with your healthcare provider about your medical condition or your treatment.
+This information does not take the place of talking to your healthcare provider about your medical condition or your treatment.

 What is ENTOCORT EC?

-ENTOCORT EC is a prescription glucocorticosteroid medicine used in people with mild to moderate Crohn's disease that affects part of the small intestine (ileum) and part of the large intestine (ascending colon):
+ENTOCORT EC is a prescription corticosteroid medicine used to treat mild to moderate Crohn’s disease that affects part of the small intestine (ileum) and part of the large intestine (ascending colon):

-- to help keep symptoms from coming back for up to 3 months.
+- in adults to help keep symptoms from coming back for up to 3 months

 Who should not take ENTOCORT EC?